Tee-35/BrewPoint-Cafe/README.md

 3. Improve stock management (target 12–15% daily sales).

 **Conclusion**
 The business shows strong profitability, but seasonal swings and product inefficiencies present risks.
-Through refined forecasting, tighter cost control, and product adjustments, the company can improve margins and ensure growth is both consistent and sustainable.
+Through refined forecasting, tighter cost control, and product adjustments.
+The company can improve margins and ensure growth is both consistent and sustainable.